Jaehaks/md-utility.nvim/README.md

 Auto-recalculating of markers when list are deleted is not implemented intentionally.
 I think it will be annoying.
 Instead of, using `recalculate()` is more reliable.

 It recalculates same indented markers.
-If the marker type is bullet, it unify all markers.
+If the marker type is bullet, it unify all markers. \
 If the marker type is digit, it reorders the numbering with ascending from the number under cursor.

+#### 5) `autolist_checkbox(step)`

+If there is no bullet in current line, insert empty checkbox. \
+If there is bullet which is not checkbox, replace the bullet with empty checkbox. \
+If there is checkbox already, cycle through according on `autolist.checkbox` configuration.

+`step` means cycle step and direction.
+It used checkbox change. \
+If it is `1`, The checkbox will be changed to cycle in rightward direction in configuration.
+If it is `-1`, The checkbox will be changed to cycle in leftward direction in configuration.

 ### settings